rohitpatwa/leetcode/Readme.md

 846. Hand of Straights : Create a counter of cards.
 Sort the keys.
 For each card, next W cards should have a count greater than it's count.
 Subtract curr count from next W cards.
 24. Swap Nodes in Pairs : Take curr.next and curr.next.next nodes, swap them and chage pointers, jump two steps from current.
 25. Reverse Nodes in k-Group : Keep reversing k chunks of linked list.
 Maintin the tail of previos chunk to point to the next reversed chunk's head.
+513. Find Bottom Left Tree Value : 2 ways to solve.
+Either do BFS/DFS traversal by going root, right, left.
+Or do recursive call and find deepest elem of left tree and right tree.
+86. Partition List : Initiate two lists for before and after, initiate them with ListNode(0).
+Keep adding nodes to these lists.
+In the end, before.next = after_head.next; return before_head.next